 Moreover, the JFBA has provided human rights training for the attorneys who are members of the JFBA on the topics stated in section II C. 3.
 (6) of the Common Core Document.
-The JFBA is planning to continue providing such training on international human rights law in 2013 and beyond.
+The JFBA is planning to continue providing such training on international human rights law in the future.